SAP/sap-btp-service-operator/README.md

 <b>Attention: **Use this option only for cleanup purposes for a cluster that's no longer available.** Applying it to an active and available cluster may result in unintended resource leftovers in your cluster.</b>

-### I've lost a custom resource.
-How can I recover it?

-Let's break down how to recover your Kubernetes custom resource (CR) that exists in SAP BTP but not in your Kubernetes cluster:

-#### Core Concept

-The service instance in SAP BTP acts as the source of truth for your CR's configuration and state.
-By recreating the CR in Kubernetes with the exact same name, namespace, and cluster ID, you essentially re-establish the link between the Kubernetes representation and its counterpart in SAP BTP.

-#### Steps

-1. Retrieve CR Details:

-   a) Access the service instance representing your CR in SAP BTP.

-   b) Obtain the following details from the service instance:

-     * The name of the custom resource.
-     * The Kubernetes namespace where the CR should reside.
-     * If applicable, retrieve the cluster ID or context associated with the CR in SAP BTP.
-This ensures the CR is recreated in the correct environment.

-2. Recreate the CR:

-   a) If you have a YAML definition or manifest for your CR, ensure it includes the exact name, namespace, and (if applicable) cluster ID you retrieved from the SAP BTP service instance.

-   b) Use `kubectl apply -f <your_cr_manifest.yaml>` to create the CR in your Kubernetes cluster.

-4. Verification:

-   a) Use `kubectl get <your_cr_kind> <your_cr_name> -n <your_namespace>` to verify that the CR is successfully created in Kubernetes.

-   b) Check the service instance in SAP BTP to confirm that it now recognizes the re-established connection with the CR in Kubernetes.

-#### Additional Considerations:

-- Ensure that the CRD defining your custom resource type is still present in your Kubernetes cluster.
-If it's missing, you'll need to recreate the CRD first.
-- Consider implementing backup and restore procedures for your Kubernetes custom resources in the future to prevent data loss.